Tadhg Manley

 Tadhg Manley (20 April 1893 – 24 August 1976) was an Irish Fine Gael politician.
 A teacher by profession, he was an unsuccessful candidate at the 1951 general election.
 He was elected to Dáil Éireann as a Fine Gael Teachta Dála (TD) for the Cork South constituency at the 1954 general election.

 He was re-elected at the 1957 general election.
 He did not contest the 1961 general election.
+He was an unsuccessful candidate at the 1964 Cork Borough by-election.

-His nephew Liam Burke was a Fine Gael TD and Senator from 1969 to 2002.
+His nephew Liam Burke was a Fine Gael TD and senator from 1969 to 2002.